masylum/dialect/Readme.md

 Do you need a nice environment for your translators?

-Dialect http is an amazing web application to manage your translations.
+[dialect http](https://github.com/masylum/dialect-http) is an amazing http server to manage your translations.

 ## Test

-Dialect is heavily tested using [testosterone](http://www.github.com/masylum/testosterone)
+Dialect is heavily tested using [testosterone](https://www.github.com/masylum/testosterone)

     make